all-in-one-of/UE4Examples/Lighting/README.md

 This example contains a level named Geometry that contains scene geometry used in different lighting setups.

+A Post Processing volume is set around the geometry to give all levels a consistent set of post processing settings.

 ## LightingScenarios Level
 This level demonstrates the use of [Precomputed Lighting Scenarios](https://docs.unrealengine.com/en-us/Engine/Rendering/LightingAndShadows/PrecomputedLightingScenarios),